SLICE alignment workflow

 Remove mirror

-The stage will automatically move to load position and you can remove the alignment prism mirror from the microscope stage.
+The stage will automatically move to load position and you can remove the alignment mirror from the microscope stage.

 When finished, click